cordutie/tex_framework/3_experiments.md

   </tbody>
 </table>
 <p style="text-align: center; font-size: 0.85em; color: #666;">
-  <strong>Table 3.</strong> Measurements regarding computation time, gradient computation time, and memory usage in batches of 32 signals of size 65,536 (around 1.5s at a sample rate of 44,100 Hz).
+  <strong>Table.</strong> Measurements regarding computation time, gradient computation time, and memory usage in batches of 32 signals of size 65,536 (around 1.5s at a sample rate of 44,100 Hz).
 The losses studied were <code>TexStat</code>, Multi-Scale Spectrogram (MSS), Mean Squared Error (MSE), and Mean Absolute Error (MAE).
 All measurements were done using CUDA on an RTX 4090 GPU.
 </p>
 </div>